peopledoc/vault-cli/docs/howto/templated_secrets.rst

    !template!proto://{{ vault("service").username }}:{{ vault("service").password }}@{{ vault("service").host }}/

 Variable rendering can be recursive as long as there is no loop (a uses b, b uses a)

+TODO document how to set them with ansible.